andreeamateescu99/tree-height-estimation/README.md

 # tree-height-estimation
-In this repository I will do a tree height prediction based on satellite data and Lidar data.
+In this repository I will do a tree height prediction based on Sentinel-1 and Sentinel-2 data.